MrLogiousBanana/Desktops_needs_a_Rething/README.md

 - **notifications:** not sent directly; interaction via logs/events;
 - **autostart/services:** yes—this is their nature.

 In short, it’s infrastructure.
-Not desktop, not mobile—foundational.
+Not desktop, not mobile—foundational.<br><br>

 ### Primary applications